 There are a few vital differences between the two options, but the main thing to keep in mind is that with a lifetime mortgage scheme, you get to own your home and the fixed interest rate agreed at the time you take out the product builds up as compound interest over the years, whereas with a home reversion scheme you will sell a share of your state to release funds from your property and there is no interest building up.

 To make things simpler, here is a table or form showing the significant differences between the two equity release schemes.

 |Lifetime Mortgages||Home Reversion Plans|

-If you have been dreaming of a sparkling new kitchen, experience a fantastic conservatory, boosting your pension, giving a handsome inheritance to your family on your retirement, but you do not have the means to live up to these demands, then you need to give your financial specialist a call and take out an equity release plan.
+If you have been dreaming of a sparkling new kitchen or a fantastic conservatory, boosting your pension or giving a handsome inheritance to your family on your retirement, but you do not have the means to live up to these demands, then you need to give your financial specialist a call and take out an equity release plan.
 With all the options available, you can get the best deal and live the best retirement life.

-If you, however, need more information on these plans and other services, don’t hesitate and chat with an specialist service free.
+If you, however, need more information on these plans and other services, don’t hesitate and chat with a specialist service.

 How much money could you release?

 An equity release allows you to access the value of your home, tax-free without having to sell up, so that you can have money to spend on whatever you want or need.